CouncilofLorien/counciloflorien.github.io/docs/cards/A/abductor.md

 > > <div class="card-shield">【 10/&ndash; 】</div>
 > > <div class="card-corruption">&nbsp;</div>

+ - [FAQ #6 (Feb 1996) - Questions About Specific Cards](/original/rulings/faq-6/#questions-about-specific-cards)<br>**Q:** How do you treat a character who is discarded due to an _Abductor_?<br>**A:** Treat them as if the character had been killed in combat, except they are not removed from play.
+Therefore one item can be transfered to an unwounded character in the party.

 ### _Middle-earth: The Wizards Unlimited_

 {: .hazard-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }